How to prepare for your first meeting with a divorce solicitor

 • A summary of any assets (joint and separate), e.g. properties, pensions, businesses, loans, cars or mortgages

-Before your first meeting, it’s a good idea to think about what you really want to achieve, aside from formally and legally ending your relationship or marriage.
+Before your first meeting, it’s a good idea to think about what you want to achieve, aside from formally and legally ending your relationship or marriage.

 Important things to consider: